 “It doesn’t matter who negotiated their contract.
-At the end of day, the fighters are the only ones who step in the ring.
-And if things go wrong, are the only ones in the hospital fighting for their lives.
+At the end of the day, the fighters are the only ones who step in the ring.
+And if things go wrong, they are the only ones in the hospital fighting for their lives.

 “Fighters work long and hard to put themselves into contention for championship opportunities.
-Once you become a champion, of course you should reap the benefits.
+Once you become a champion, of course, you should reap the benefits.

 “Event fights are the super fights.
 They are the ones that seep into the consciousness of the general public.

 “Floyd Mayweather is an astute businessman who knows the value of creating event fights.
-His bouts with Dela Hoya, Pacquiao and McGregor transcended hardcore boxing fans and brought casual fans out in record numbers.
+His bouts with Dela Hoya, Pacquiao, and McGregor transcended hardcore boxing fans and brought casual fans out in record numbers.

 “In all of those fights, Floyd’s opponents made more money than they EVER had in a single fight during their careers.

-“Event fights need two huge names, in their own right to come together and make it something special.
+“Event fights need two huge names, in their own right, to come together and make it something special.

 “If you notice, Mayweather’s PPV numbers fell off dramatically for his last fight with Andre Berto because Berto‘s name was just not big enough.

-“Hearn’s attempts to simply give Wilder a paycheck seemed a bit ludicrous for a history-making fight between two undefeated champions for the UNDISPUTED heavyweight championship of the world.
+“Hearn’s attempts to give Wilder a paycheck seemed a bit ludicrous for a history-making fight between two undefeated champions for the UNDISPUTED heavyweight championship of the world.